-First, we’ll look at the current state of AI in B2B marketing, then we’ll talk about the AI technologies that are going to grow in popularity in the near future.
+First, we’ll look at the current state of AI in B2B marketing, then we’ll talk about other AI technologies that are growing in popularity.

 IBM Watson (Question-Answering)

-A really interesting example of Watson being used in B2B is Wayblazer, a B2B company that offers those in the travel industry to connect with their customers using AI.
+An exciting example of Watson in B2B is Wayblazer, a B2B company that offers those in the travel industry to connect with their customers using AI.

 It allows the customers interacting with these websites to ask user-specific questions and receive appropriate and informative answers.

 It uses data to help personalize and give the correct results to whoever is asking the question.
-This in turn makes it easier for the hotels to sell their rooms to someone or for a tour company to get booked.
-This hyper-specific audience targeting is one of the future applications for AI like Watson in marketing
+In turn, it’s easier for the hotels to sell their rooms to someone or for a tour company to get booked.
+This hyper-specific audience targeting is one of the future applications for AI like Watson in marketing.

-This is leading to higher conversion rates for those who are using it because instead of simply blasting out a piece of content to every single person, these emails are tailored to the groups who receive them.
+This leads to higher conversion rates because instead of simply blasting out a piece of content to every single person, emails are tailored to those who receive them.